-This act of quarantining is critically important during this period, as we have yet to see clear community transmission in Humboldt County.
-It will help to slow transmission within our community, reduce risk for our most vulnerable residents and will lessen the impact on our health care system.
-This tool, in addition to sheltering in place, helps everyone remain healthy.
+This act of quarantining is critically important to help to slow transmission within our community, reduce risk for our most vulnerable residents and will lessen the impact on our health care system.
+This, in addition to sheltering in place, helps everyone remain healthy.

 Please click here to find the CDC’s current travel notices.

 All travelers, whether international or domestic, should be self-quarantining, which means staying at home except for accessing needed health care, for at least 14 days upon returning to Arcata.

 Call a healthcare provider for follow-up testing if:

 - You feel ill after returning or experience COVID-19 symptoms.